Location: The Chesapeake Bay

 You will need:

-Field cloths/shoes (cloths that you don’t mind getting dirty)
+- Field cloths/shoes (clothes that you don’t mind getting dirty)

-Sun and Bug repellent (Bugs are a usually not bad but the sunburns are common for the foolhardy).
+- Sun and Bug repellent (Bugs are usually not bad but sunburns are common for the foolhardy).

 How will we get there?